Easiest Eggless Pancakes

 - Need More Servings: Don’t be afraid to double this recipe for more servings.

-To Store: These pancakes will keep nicely in the fridge and in an airtight container, and up to 2 days.
+To Store: These pancakes will keep nicely in the fridge and in an airtight container for up to 2 days.
 After that, you’ll want to make a fresh new batch.
-Also, you can store uncooked batter in the fridge, and up to one day covered.
+Also, you can store uncooked batter in the fridge for up to one day covered.

-To Freeze: If you prefer to freeze these pancakes so your mornings are less stressful, and especially with busy schedules, you can.
-Place these pancakes into a ziplock bag and place them flat on your self in your freezer.
+To Freeze: If you prefer to freeze these pancakes so your mornings are less stressful, especially with busy schedules, you can.
+Place these pancakes into a ziplock bag and place them flat in your freezer.
 This way you can easily remove the amount of them you prefer to reheat.

-To Reheat: Place these frozen pancake in the microwave for a few seconds, or you can pop them into toaster and toast them enough until they are warm for a quick, delicious morning breakfast.
+To Reheat: Place these frozen pancakes in the microwave for a few seconds, or you can pop them into a toaster and toast them enough until they are warm for a quick, delicious morning breakfast.

 A Delicious Breakfast